10 Signs of an Ulcer You Should Never Ignore

 Your appetite went MIA

-Another less common, but possible, ulcer symptom is weight loss, per the National Institute of Diabetes and Digestive and Kidney Diseases.
-You may notice your appetite is off and stomach discomfort makes it hard to eat.
+Another less common, but possible, ulcer symptom is weight loss.
+You may notice your appetite is off, and stomach discomfort makes it hard to eat.
 This drop in food intake, combined with occasional vomiting, may lead to unexpected weight loss.
 Don’t miss these other serious health conditions that cause unexpected weight loss.

 You’ve had back pain

-You might associate ulcers with the stomach and small intestine, but believe it or not, some people report that the pain travels into their back.
+You might associate ulcers with the stomach and small intestine, but believe it or not, some people report that the pain travels into their upper or mid-back.
 If that happens, it can make your symptoms all the more confusing.
-Find out what to do if you wake up with back pain.
+(Find out what to do if you wake up with back pain.)

 You keep burping

 Belching is a less common symptom of an ulcer, but your doctor might be suspicious of one if it’s accompanied by the others on this list.
-Talk to your doctor if you’ve been burping more than usual; ulcer or not, it can be a disruptive symptom that your PCP will want to get to the bottom of.
+Talk to your doctor if you’ve been burping more than usual; ulcer or not, it can be a disruptive symptom and your doctor will want to figure out the cause.
 Find out how to tell if your symptoms are one of the signs of ulcerative colitis.

-- Neil Sengupta, MD, a gastroenterology specialist at the University of Chicago.
+- Neil Sengupta, MD, a gastroenterology specialist at the University of Chicago, Illinois.

 - National Institute of Diabetes and Digestive and Kidney Diseases: “Symptoms & Causes of Peptic Ulcers (Stomach Ulcers).”